MVerbakel/MVerbakel.github.io/_posts/2021-02-12-two-sample-ttests.md

 - The t-test was designed for small samples with unknown population variance.
 However, as the sample increases the t-distribution converges to normal and the degrees of freedom have little effect.
 Therefore, while the z-test is also suitable for large samples with unknown population variance, the t-test performs equally well (z and t statistic will be very similar) and so it's preferred for both small and large samples in practice.
 - The standard t-test assumes equal variances, meaning the treatment only impacted the means and not the variance (i.e. the distributions should have a similar shape and width).
 It's robust to violations if the sample sizes are equal.
 - Welch's t-test doesn't make this assumption and is robust to unequal variances with and without equal sample sizes.
 Further, it performs equally well if in fact the sample sizes and/or variance are equal, so it's prefered in all cases over the standard t-test.
 - Note, it's not recommended to actually test for equal variances and choose the test based on that.
-This has been shown to increase the false positive rate (type I error), see [Hayes and Cai, 2010](https://bpspsychub.onlinelibrary.wiley.com/doi/abs/10.1348/000711005X62576).
+This has been shown to increase the false positive rate (type I error), see [Delacre et al., 2017](https://www.rips-irsp.com/articles/10.5334/irsp.82/#:~:text=We%20show%20that%20the%20Welch's,used%20as%20a%20default%20strategy.) and [Hayes and Cai, 2010](https://bpspsychub.onlinelibrary.wiley.com/doi/abs/10.1348/000711005X62576).

 ### Common issues:
 - The central limit theorem (CLT) guarantees conversion to normal for all distributions with finite variance (doesn’t work for power law distributions).
 However, if the distribution of the observations is non-normal (e.g. skewed, exponential), the speed of convergence might require very large samples for this assumption to be met.